DhakalArjun/jab23-fsd07-ui-gproject-tetris-game/README.md

 ## It a team project being developed by following developers:

-Chen, Siyi
+1. Siyi Chen,
-Dhakal, Arjun
+2. Arjun Dhakal,
-Neamtu, Gabriel
+3. Gabriel Neamtu.
    Here we are going to develop a tetris game using HTML, CSS and JavaScript.